Gisele MacKenzie: Biography

 She was born Gisèle Marie Louise Marguerite LaFlèche in Winnipeg, Manitoba in 1927.
-The daughter of a Winnipeg doctor, MacKenzie spent her childhood in Manitoba where she studied violin and attended the Sacred Heart School as a child.
-As a teenager she studied violin and voice at The Royal Conservatory of Music in Toronto, Ontario.
+She was the daughter of a Winnipeg doctor.
+Her mother was a pianist and concert singer who toured Canada as Marietta Monseau.
+After MacKenzie began picking out tunes on a piano when she was 3 years old, Monseau began coaching her.
+At age 7, MacKenzie began serious study of playing the violin, her father's favorite instrument.
+MacKenzie spent her childhood in Manitoba where she studied violin and attended the Sacred Heart School as a child.
+Her first public recital occurred at a hotel in Winnipeg when she was 12 years old.
+Beginning when she was 14, she specialized in violin at The Royal Conservatory of Music in Toronto, Ontario.
+Her six years there included her receiving a scholarship in the graduate school.

 She had at least two Canadian Broadcasting Corporation radio programs, Meet Gisèle, where she played hostess to Jack Benny, Clark Gable, Loretta Young, Fred Astaire, and James Stewart; and Gisele and Mr. Cable.

 She took on the stage name MacKenzie and moved to Los Angeles, California in 1951 to replace The Andrews Sisters on CBS Radio's daily program, Club Fifteen, starring Bob Crosby, where she alternated as regular vocalist with Jo Stafford.
 She became a naturalized US citizen in 1955.

 MacKenzie recorded albums and singles on various record labels, most notably Capitol and RCA, Everest, Mercury, Liberty Sunset, and Cricket Playhour (Pickwick).
 In 1953 she reached No. 6 in the UK Singles Chart, with her rendition of "Seven Lonely Days".

 Her biggest selling song was "Hard To Get" in 1955.
 She was also an accomplished classical violinist, studying at The Royal Conservatory of Music; she performed many comedic musical duets with mentor Jack Benny.
 In an often-played clip, she and Benny perform a violin duet of "Getting to Know You", in which she breaks their synchronization several times to add some extra musical flourishes, to his mock irritation.
 Finally, he breaks in with a lengthy (and stereotypically mediocre) flourish of his own, and evokes audience laughter with mock indignation: "Fool around with ME, sister!"